inactivist/twitter-streamer/README.md

 The program will produce CSV output when using `--fields` (`-f`) field specifiers.
 See [*Field Output Selectors*](#field-output-selectors), below.

+## Duration Limits (`--duration` argument) ##

+You can set a run duration in seconds, minutes, hours, or days using the `--duration=` option.
+Use a reasonable integer value followed by s, m, h, or d for seconds, minutes, hours, or days, respectively.

 ## Experimental Features ##